On the Incompressible Limit for the Compressible Free-Boundary Euler Equations with Surface Tension in the Case of a Liquid: Energy estimates

 \subsubsection{Control of $\int_0^t\mathcal{I}_4$}

 $\mathcal{I}_4$ is the easiest one to control among the other $\mathcal{I}$ terms.
-This is due to the assumption \eqref{R_kk assumption}, which implies that there are ``sufficient" $\rr$ weights that can be distributed for all terms.
-In addition to this, we can also use the fact $DR = R'Dq$ to get an extra $\rr$ weight if necessary. \paragraph*{For non-weighted $\dd^r$:} By \eqref{R_kk assumption} and since $r\leq 3$, invoking Theorem \ref{esi ||q||_2 and ||q_t||_2 theo}, we have:
+This is due to the assumption \eqref{R_kk assumption}, which implies that there are ``sufficient" $\rr$-weights that can be distributed for all terms.
+In addition to this, we can also use the fact $DR = R'Dq$ to get an extra $\rr$-weights if necessary. \paragraph*{For non-$\rr$-weighted $\dd^r$:} By \eqref{R_kk assumption} and since $r\leq 3$, invoking Theorem \ref{esi ||q||_2 and ||q_t||_2 theo}, we have:

-\paragraph*{For weighted $\dd^r$:} For $\ell=\frac{1}{2},1,\frac{3}{2},2$, we have:
+\paragraph*{For $\rr$-weighted $\dd^r$:} For $\ell=\frac{1}{2},1,\frac{3}{2},2$, we have:

 where the fact $DR = R' Dq$ is used if $j_1=1$.